ufhy/file-vault/README.md

 ## Fork

-This package is forked from [soarecostin/file-vault](https://github.com/soarecostin/file-vault).
+This package is forked from [soarecostin/file-vault](https://github.com/soarecostin/file-vault) to add Laravel 9 support.

 ## Installation and usage

-This package requires PHP 7.2 and Laravel 5.8 or higher.
+This package requires PHP 8.0 and Laravel 8.0 or higher.

 You can install the package via composer: